Joanna-Khek/chainlit-rag/README.md

 3. Obtain a vector representation for each chunk using Cohere's embedding model.
 4. Store these vectors into a vector store (e.g Chroma DB)
 5. Compare the vector representation of the user's input (query) with all vectors in the vector store.
 Retrieve the top few similar vectors.
-6. Feed these similar vectors into the large language model's prompt template as additional context, along withh the user's query.
+6. Feed these similar vectors into the large language model's prompt template as additional context, along with the user's query.

 ## Demo